 SOUTH CAROLINA DIVORCE LAW AND ATTORNEY CONTACT

-There are a number of articles on the specific issues that you may face in your divorce or separation such as division of pensions, enforcing a c0ourt order, mediation, relocation out of the state of South Carolina, criminal domestic violence, etc. See the links on the left or scroll down the page for links to these specific South Carolina Divorce articles.
+There are a number of articles on the specific issues that you may face in your divorce or separation such as division of pensions, enforcing a court order, mediation, relocation with your children out of the state of South Carolina, criminal domestic violence, etc. See the links on the left or scroll down the page for links to these specific South Carolina Divorce articles.

 1.Have you done everything you can to save your marriage?

 2.Do you have unfinished emotional business?

 3.Have you researched, planned, and prepared yourself legally for divorce?